eolamijuwon/Eswatini_CoverAGE/README.md

                         # tidyr::pivot_longer(), pivot_longer()
 ```

-You will also need to download a few files, including the national flag for Eswatini.
-You can download📥the relevant image from my [**OneDrive folder**](https://1drv.ms/u/s!AkqPZGDYHqgwiZFGK-ZbnH9j0hsfDQ?e=xUQqDE).
-Besides, we will import all the relevant fonts for the graphics using `showtext`📦.
+We will also need to import all the relevant fonts for the graphics using `showtext`📦.
 For this animation, I used *Decima+ Light.otf* for texts, Montserrat for the graphic title, and *RobotoCondensed-LightItalic.ttf* for the caption.
-I have also bundled all of these fonts for easy download via my [**OneDrive folder**](https://1drv.ms/u/s!AkqPZGDYHqgwibc0OjVjWadhRhDF_w?e=ybs2G6).
+I have bundled all of these fonts for you in a [**GitHub repository**](https://github.com/eolamijuwon/Eswatini_CoverAGE/tree/main/Fonts).
+You will need to download, 📥 and install each of the fonts for this to work properly.
 In the lines of code below, each font is nested in an if-else statement so that an alternative font *ARIALN.ttf* is used if R is unable to find the corresponding font in the fonts directory of your laptop.
 You may also need to edit/adjust the command to point to the relevant directory if you are a macOS user.

 ```{r}
     showtext_auto()